SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ![image](/posts/images/archlinux_126.png)

 Finally, enable the DHCP server service on boot.
+You don't have to do this step if you are using a static IP.

 ```bash
 $ systemctl enable dhcpcd